-These shabby chic Christmas gift toppers take minutes to make and look so adorable.
-The perfect way to dress up your holiday packages with love!
+Make these shabby chic Christmas gift toppers to dress up your holiday packages with love.
+Easy and beautiful!

 Are you almost ready for Christmas?
 We’re close with a few gifts left to buy and a bit of baking to finish up.
 Of course, there’s quite a bit of gift wrapping to do, but that’s to be expected at this point in December, right?